-We take initial and ongoing administration charges from your SIPP, and these are detailed in the relevant charges schedule.
+We take initial and ongoing administration charges from your Modular iPlan products, and these are detailed in the relevant product's charges schedule.
 You may also pay charges to other parties, such as investment managers and stockbrokers (depending on the investments you choose), as well as charges to your financial adviser for the advice and services they provide to you.